Sapd/HeadsetControl/README.md

 ```bash
 make install
 ```
-This will copy the binary to a folder globally accessable via path.
+This will copy the binary to a folder globally accessible via path.

 ### Access without root